Tallinn… I have to admit, I did not know much about the capital of Estonia before visiting it.

 I really enjoyed those little details that make a hotel a truly enjoyable to stay place.

-If you have a chance, pamper yourself by staying there, that is one of those special hotels where you will not only receive a five star luxury for your money, but also the experience, the feel of history and discovery of one-of-its-kind building.
+If you have a chance, pamper yourself by staying there, that is one of those special hotels where you will not only receive a five-star luxury for your money but also the experience, the feel of history, and the discovery of a one-of-its-kind building.
 I stayed in the Three Sisters for 3 nights and could not have been happier with my experience!

-PRICE: while the most luxurious suite with a unique piano taken the last minute can cost 500 EUR , you can really find some affordable prices (starting from 130 euro, breakfast included), if you reserve well in advance and maybe even catch some promotion.
-(Follow them on Facebook to know first about these kind of deals).
+PRICE: while the most luxurious suite with a unique piano taken at the last minute can cost 500 EUR, you can really find some affordable prices (starting from 110 EUR), if you reserve well in advance and maybe even catch some promotion.

 Where to eat in Tallinn?

-While there are many great places to eat, I will name them all below, D.O.M restaurant deserves a little description!
+While there are many great places to eat, I will name them all below, Dominic restaurant deserves a little description!

 As we have already started with gourmet cuisine, there is a great high cuisine place right in the city center!
 The menu is quite unique, very modern yet truly authentic.
 I would call D.O.M restaurant an attraction for all you foodies out there.